Overview

 1 The shift: Code is free now.
 Understanding isn't.

-The book's progression: master your AI toolkit (chat, workflow, agent) in Part 1, then drill from why a system exists (Part 2), to what its pieces are (Part 3), to how they work under the hood (Part 4), to making changes and shipping with confidence (Part 5)
+The book's progression: master your AI toolkit (chat, workflow, agent, and the skill file) in Part 1, then drill from why a system exists (Part 2), to what its pieces are (Part 3), to how they work under the hood (Part 4), to making changes and shipping with confidence (Part 5).

 Summary

-• This book is your workout plan for those reps: layer by layer, from database schema to API to frontend to tests, building Architectural Thinking to understand any codebase and ship changes in hours, not months.
+• This book is your training plan.
+We'll descend layer by layer, from schema and API through the frontend down to the tests, so you can understand any codebase and ship meaningful changes in hours, not months.

 FAQ